xiguac/QuestFlow/README.md

 *   **Decoupled Consumer Service:** A separate Go microservice (the consumer) reads from the message queue at a steady pace and writes to the database.
 This "shock absorption" system protects your database from being overwhelmed during peak traffic, ensuring system stability.
 *   **Blazing Fast Go Backend:** Leveraging the power of Go's concurrency and the high-performance Gin framework, the API server is designed for low latency and a small memory footprint.

-### 🎨 Powerful & Intuitive Form Builder (Frontend - In Progress)
+### 🎨 Powerful & Intuitive Form Builder (Frontend)
 Creating beautiful forms should be a joy, not a chore.

 *   **Drag & Drop Interface:** Visually construct your forms by dragging components from a palette onto a canvas.
 *   **Real-time Preview:** See exactly what your users will see as you build.
 *   **Rich Question Types:** From basic multiple choice and text inputs to more advanced options, all fully customizable.
-*   **Advanced Settings:** Configure submission deadlines, response limits, password protection, and more for each form.
+*   **Advanced Settings:** Configure submission deadlines, response limits, and more for each form.

 ### 🔐 Enterprise-Grade Security
 Security is not an afterthought; it's a core design principle.

 *   **Stateless JWT Authentication:** Secure and scalable authentication using JSON Web Tokens.
 *   **Robust Authorization:** Clear separation of permissions.
 A user can *only* access and manage the forms they create.
-*   **Built-in Protection:** Out-of-the-box defense against common web vulnerabilities, including SQL Injection (via GORM's prepared statements), XSS (proper output escaping), and CSRF (inherently mitigated by JWT Bearer token usage).
+*   **Environment-based Secrets:** No hardcoded passwords or keys.
+All sensitive information is loaded from environment variables, following best practices for security.

 ### 📊 Insightful Analytics
 Turn raw data into actionable insights.